numpy/numpy/.github/PULL_REQUEST_TEMPLATE.md

 your pull request (PR).
 Describe the PR using the questions below as guidance.<br>

 What problem does this PR solve?
 Link any relevant issues and PRs.<br>
-Who benefits from the proposed changes, and how?<br>
+Why are you interested in working on this PR?<br>
+How does the proposed change help you?<br>

 Please keep in mind that even seemingly small changes can have unexpected consequences for workflows unrelated to the ones you may be familiar with.
 For this reason, maintainers